bengukalo/bengukalo/content/post/div_tips/index.md

   }

 ```
 I named this box as <mark>yellow</mark> (see the word after 'div.') so that I can easily remember and find the yellow box when I need to.
 You can change the name however you like.
-Accordingly, you may create as many different div tips as you like by changing the properties above.
+Accordingly, you may create as many different divs as you like by changing the properties above.
 Make sure that you give each one a unique name as we will be using those later on.

 &nbsp;